fyrox-book/fyrox-book.github.io/src/fyrox/beginning/editor_overview.md

-# Fyroxed Overview
+# FyroxEd Overview

-Fyroxed - is the native editor of Fyrox, it is made for one purpose - be integrated game development environment, that allows you to build your game from start to finish with low effort.
+FyroxEd - is the native editor of Fyrox, it is made for one purpose - be integrated game development environment, that allows you to build your game from start to finish with low effort.

-You'll be spending a lot of time in the editor (Fyroxed), so you should get familiar with it and learn how to use its basic functionality.
+You'll be spending a lot of time in the editor (FyroxEd), so you should get familiar with it and learn how to use its basic functionality.
 This chapter will guide you through basics, advanced topics will be covered in respective chapters.

 ## Windows